msb00003/flask-ptrans/README.md

 `en-gb.json` or `pt-br.json`.
 They can be in the Pootle format as described above, or be a simple mapping from string ID to translated string (since you don't need to include translator comments in a deployed application).

+By default, empty translations are treated the same as missing translations (fall back to default string), but you can override this if you are really sure by specifying ``init_localisation(path, allow_empty=True)``.

 # The `ptrans_get` Function